 The restaurant industry has traditionally been slow to adopt technology and innovative digital solutions.
 But in 2020 and 2021, the COVID-19 pandemic and economic instability that spilled into 2022 - and now the anticipated recession in 2023 - changed that and forced food and beverage outlets to look beyond the traditional.
 Many restaurants have turned to tech in the last couple of years, even if reluctantly, to adapt to a new reality.
-One which includes more contactless technology, ways to keep guests seperated from other guests and lots of additonal sanitary measures.
+One which includes more contactless technology, and is realigned with new customer expectations and wants.

 Technology and innovation are what have helped, even saved, restaurants as they transform how they operate to not just survive, but thrive, in this new connected and contactless era.
 From online ordering, self-checkouts and touchless payments to delivery and pick-up, the F&B industry can no longer afford to ignore the trends that are helping businesses reinvent themselves to remain relevant and competitive.